terranblake/go-kart-platform/README.md

 - `ANIMATION_END`: Marks the end of an animation sequence
 - `ANIMATION_STOP`: Immediately stops the current animation

-### Using the Animation Editor
+### Animation Editor

-The platform includes a web-based animation editor that can be accessed at `/animation-editor`.
+The Go-Kart Platform includes a web-based animation editor accessible from the dashboard.
 The editor allows you to:

-1. Create new animations with various effects (chase, pulse, rainbow, wipe, or custom patterns)
+1. Create new animations with multiple frames
-2. Preview animations in real-time
+2. Edit existing animations
-3. Edit existing animations
+3. Preview animations before uploading them to the Go-Kart
-4. Export animations to JSON format
+4. Manage an animation library
-5. Send animations directly to the go-kart lighting system
+5. Control animations playing on the Go-Kart in real-time

-Animations can be simple (like a chasing light pattern) or complex (custom frame-by-frame animations with full control over each LED).
+To access the animation editor, navigate to the `/animations` endpoint on the dashboard server.

 See [TODO.md](TODO.md) for current issues and planned improvements to the animation system.